Inference in partially identified models with many moment inequalities using Lasso: Abstract

 \section{Abstract}

 This paper considers inference in a partially identified moment (in)equality model with many moment inequalities.
-We propose a novel two-step inference procedure that combines the methods proposed by \cite{chernozhukov/chetverikov/kato:2014c} (\citetalias{chernozhukov/chetverikov/kato:2014c}, hereafter) with a first-step moment inequality selection based on the Lasso.
-Our method controls size uniformly, both in underlying parameter and data distribution.
+We propose a novel two-step inference procedure that combines the methods proposed by \cite{chernozhukov/chetverikov/kato:2014c} (\citetalias{chernozhukov/chetverikov/kato:2014c}, hereafter) with a first step moment inequality selection based on the Lasso.
+Our method controls asymptotic size uniformly, both in underlying parameter and data distribution.
 Also, the power of our method compares favorably with that of the corresponding two-step method in \citetalias{chernozhukov/chetverikov/kato:2014c} for large parts of the parameter space, both in theory and in simulations.
-Finally, our Lasso-based first step is straightforward to implement.
+Finally, we show that our Lasso-based first step can be implemented by thresholding standardized sample averages, and so it is straightforward to implement.

 \textit{Keywords and phrases}: Many moment inequalities, self-normalizing sum, multiplier bootstrap, empirical bootstrap, Lasso, inequality selection.

 \textit{ JEL classification}: C13, C23, C26.